cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 #### Use spaces instead of tabs for code indentation

 This is very common issue.
-Tab size is not a constant between IDE therefore code may look differently depending on code editor.
+Tab size is not a constant between IDE's therefore code may look differently depending on code editor.
-This is for example the same code open in three of them:
+This is for example the same code opened in three of them:

 Eclipse:
 <img src="/assets/images/code-formatting/eclipse.png" style="width:100%; display: block; margin: 0 auto;"/>